 I feel like cold brew makes me extra jittery?
 Am I imagining things?

-Cold brew coffee has risen to prominence in the last decade, and with that has come the common belief that cold brew, either through having more caffeine than the average coffee or some other magical property, makes you extra jittery.
+Cold brew coffee has risen to prominence in the last decade.
+With that popularity comes the common belief that cold brew coffee — either through having a higher caffeine content than the average brewed coffee or some other magical property — makes you extra jittery.
 Truth?
 Imagination?
 Let’s explore.

-To start, we can say with a good amount of certainty that the method of cold brewing in itself — making coffee with cold water instead of hot — does nothing to extract extra caffeine from the coffee.
+To start, we can say with a good amount of certainty that the method of making cold brewing in itself — making coffee with cold water instead of hot — does nothing to extract extra caffeine from the coffee beans.
 Does that mean the extra jitter when you switch from hot to cold brew coffee when the mercury hits 65 is all in your imagination?
 Nope!
-As with all coffee brewing, we have some more variables to think about.
+As with any coffee brewing process, we have some more variables to think about.

 However, most cold brews are in fact brewed stronger than hot coffees.
-Our cold brew recipe uses an 8:1 ratio of water to coffee, making it twice as strong as the common hot brew ratio of 16:1.
+Our cold brew recipe uses an 8:1 ratio of water to coffee grounds, making it twice as strong as the common hot brew ratio of 16:1.
 Remember though, that you’re usually watering down cold brew with ice, water, or the milk or creamer of your choice.
-Many coffee shops will fill half of a cold brew cup with ice, so if you’re seasonally (or just because you feel like it!) switching from a 16 oz cup of drip coffee to a 16 oz cup of cold brew, you’re just getting 8 oz of cold brew.
-Brewed twice as strong, that brings us right back to basically the same amount of total caffeine.
+Many coffee shops will fill half of a cold brew cup with ice, so if you’re seasonally (or just because you feel like it!) switching from a 16 fluid ounce cup of drip coffee to a 16 fluid ounce cup of cold brew, you’re just getting 8 fluid ounces of cold brew concentrate.
+Brewed twice as strong, that brings us right back to basically the same amount of total caffeine as your typical coffee.

 So then how can we account for those jitters besides the placebo effect?
 Two ways.
-First of all, because you are taking in that caffeine through a more concentrated liquid, the body might be absorbing it faster, even if it’s the same amount of caffeine.
-Second, people tend to drink cold brew faster, and not just because there’s less of it.
+First of all, because you are taking in that caffeine through a more concentrated liquid, the body might be absorbing it faster, even if it’s the same caffeine content.
+Second, people tend to drink cold brew faster than standard brewed coffee, and not just because there’s less of it.
 Think of a cool glass of water or a cold beer and now think of a hot tea or a hot toddy.
 Which one are you more likely to chug?
 Even if they are both the same strength, if you get that drink in your face faster, that caffeine rush will hit faster.